jarppiko/bcfv/README.md

-# cfv
+# bcfv

-`cfv` is a Bash frontend to checksum programs (SHA, Blake3, MD5) to calculate, update and verify checksums through directory tree.
-Inspired by (legacy) Python 2.7 based [cfv](https://github.com/cfv-project/cfv).
+`bcfv` is a Bash frontend to checksum programs (SHA, Blake3, MD5) to calculate, update and verify checksums through directory tree.
+Inspired by Python based [cfv](https://github.com/cfv-project/cfv).

+## Operations

-`cfv` is very simple.
+`bcfv` is very simple.
 It creates checksum (`.checksum.xxx`) files for each directory with files.
 The checksum file format is always the native file format of the underlying checksum program.
 The suffix of the checksum file varies by checksum algorithm (`.b3` for Blake3, `.sha256` for SHA-256, etc.).

 ## Install

-1. Copy `cfv` to PATH and give it exec permissions
+1. Copy `bcfv` to PATH and give it exec permissions

 ```
 # example
-cp cfv /usr/local/bin
+cp bcfv /usr/local/bin
-chmod a+rx /usr/local/bin/cfv
+chmod a+rx /usr/local/bin/bcfv
 ```

 2. Install required checksum programs: